 There are three types of isolators or disconnects, the single break isolators, the double break isolators and the pantograph isolators.
 Single breaks isolated are those that have a single gap also called the break in a circuit when they are open.
 Single breaks consist of two fixed contacts and one moving contact.
 The moving contact is used to open or close the circuit.

 A double break isolator creates a gap or breaks when the circuit is open.
 The double break isolated consists of two fixed points and one moving arm that connects both of them.
-When the circuit is needed to open, the moving on rotates and gets disconnected from both fixed points, thus creating a two gap in an electric circuit.
+When the circuit needs to open, the moving arm rotates and gets disconnected from both fixed points, thus creating a two gap in an electric circuit.

 The pantograph isolators as their name says has a pantograph mechanism to achieve the highest level of disconnection in an electric circuit.
 These pantograph isolates are best known for their compact design and highly recommended for application with compact spaces.
 It consists of scissors that move vertically to make or break any electrical circuit.